zenml-io/zenml/examples/README.md

 ## 📑 Table of Contents

-The examples contain aspects that span across the whole range of
+The examples contain aspects that span across the whole range of tools and concepts that are integral to the mlops ecosystem.

 ### ⛲ Data Sources
 No data, no fun.